chrisd149/TTR-Population-Bot/README.md

 ![lit](https://user-images.githubusercontent.com/48182689/71801237-4bfe3f00-3028-11ea-8a1f-62b81ae9b2f8.png)

 <h2>Installing</h2>
 A Keys.py file is need in order to run the bot.
-This requires 4 keys from a twitter developer app, which can be obtained after making a [Twitter Developer Account](https://developer.twitter.com/en/apply-for-access).
+This requires 4 keys from a twitter developer app, which can be obtained after making a Twitter Developer Account at https://developer.twitter.com/en/apply-for-access.
 An example Keys.py file would look like this:

 ```